 - Fish without carrying a license or written evidence that you are exempt. - Fish upon the land of another without consent of the owner, lessee or occupant of that land.
 Anglers must obtain permission to enter any posted or occupied land or land primarily devoted to farming, ranching or forestry purposes.
-Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law.
-Consent is not valid for more than one year, unless the owner, lessee, or occupant specifically grants consent for a specified period of time. - Catch fish from the waters of this state which are dead or die as a result of angling, and not remove those fish and bury or burn them, except nothing will prevent anglers from returning fish remains to lakes and reservoirs (any fish that does not meet length
+Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law, this includes lands with rivers and/or creeks flowing through them.
+Consent is not valid for more than one year, unless the owner, lessee, or occupant specifically grants consent for a specified period of time. - Catch fish that are dead or die as a result of angling from any waters of the state, and not remove those fish and bury or burn them, except nothing will prevent anglers from returning fish remains, meaning any fish that has been filleted or has had the entrails

-- requirements must be returned to the water immediately).
+- removed, to lakes and reservoirs (any fish that does not meet length requirements must be returned to the water immediately).
 No person may bury or burn any dead fish where it will become exposed through erosion or where that land is at any time subject to overflow. - Sell, barter or trade fish, frogs or turtles, except with a commercial license. - Enter, swim, wade, operate a boat or a float or floating device in any safety zone (the water area below any dam for a distance of 50 yards from base of the dam). - Use, operate or park vehicles not registered for use on public roadways under Vehicle Code 47 O.S.
-1971, 15-101 through 15-114, on lands owned or managed by the Wildlife Department. - Possess fish, or parts thereof, taken by another person without written information which includes the taker's name, address, license number, date taken, and number and kind of fish, plus name and address of person receiving those fish. - Use and/or place into lakes and reservoirs of this state any container, including but not limited to drums, cans, tubs, boxes or barrels
+1971, 15-101 through 15-114, on lands owned or managed by the Wildlife Department. - Possess fish, or parts thereof, taken by another person without written information which includes the taker's name, address, license number, date taken, and number and kind of fish, plus name and address of person receiving those fish. - Use and/or place into lakes and reservoirs of this state any container, including but not limited to drums, cans, tubs, boxes or barrels which attract, entice or lure fish into an open cavity within the container.

-- which attract, entice or lure fish into an open cavity within the container. - Possess, consume or use any alcoholic beverage as defined in 37 O.S., Section 163.1 on any lands or waterways subject to the control of the Wildlife Department, except in designated parking or camping areas. - Use or possess any controlled and/or dangerous substance as defined in 63 O.S., Section 2-101 on any lands or waterways subject to the control of the Wildlife Department. - Use Jet Skis, jet boats and other similar nonpropeller-driven watercraft in the upper Illinois River above the confluence with Baron Fork Creek. - Tamper with the trotline, throwline, jugline or limbline of another person without permission from that person. - Stock fish in any public waters including streams and rivers without written consent from the Wildlife Department director. - Possess a gamefish, hybrid striped bass or flathead catfish that has been filleted or had its head or tail removed while actively engaging in fishing.
+- Possess, consume or use any alcoholic beverage as defined in 37 O.S., Section 163.1 on any lands or waterways subject to the control of the Wildlife Department, except in designated parking or camping areas. - Use or possess any controlled and/or dangerous substance as defined in 63 O.S., Section 2-101 on any lands or waterways subject to the control of the Wildlife Department. - Use Jet Skis, jet boats and other similar nonpropeller-driven watercraft in the upper Illinois River above the confluence with Baron Fork Creek - Tamper with the trotline, throwline, jugline or limbline of another person without permission from that person. - Stock aquatic organisms in any public waters including streams and rivers without written consent from the Wildlife Department director. - Possess a gamefish, hybrid striped bass or flathead catfish that has been filleted or had its head or tail removed while actively engaging in fishing. - Possess fish in a tailwater without keeping their fish separate, marked with their name and license number.
+See page 32 for all Tailwater regulations.